 - Released: All PIT tags in the tagging file query - Passing downstream at Bonneville Dam: Tagged fish detected passing downstream of Bonneville Dam on the following PIT antenna arrays: - Juvenile Bypass: B2J PIT antenna site - Corner Collector: BCC PIT antenna site - Adult Ladders: PIT antennas within the adult ladders.
 Juvenile fish can pass downstream through the adult ladders; however mini-jacks (mature fish in year of release) can also move upstream through the ladders during the year of release.
-Based on the configuration of antenna sites, the directionality of ladder detections was used to separate out juvenile fish passing downstream from upstream moving mini-jacks.

-After passing downstream of Bonneville Dam:

-- Lower river trawl (TWX and PD7 interrogation sites) - Lower river bird colony recoveries on East Sand Island, Rice Island, Miller Sands Island, and Troutdale Transmission Towers (ESANIS, RICEIS, MLRSNI, and TTOWER mortality sites).
+Based on the configuration of antenna sites, the directionality of ladder detections was used to separate out juvenile fish passing downstream from upstream moving mini-jacks. - After passing downstream of Bonneville Dam: - Lower river trawl and pile dike sites (TWX, PD5 through PD8 interrogation sites) - Lower river bird colony recoveries on East Sand Island, Rice Island, Miller Sands Island, Pier 3 boat yard, and Troutdale Transmission Towers (ESANIS, RICEIS, MLRSNI, PIER3, and TTOWER mortality sites).
 The assumption is that the PIT tagged fish were predated on downstream of Bonneville Dam. - Adult ladder detections at Bonneville Dam, including mini-jack detections.
 The assumption is that mini-jacks at Bonneville and subsequent adult returns must have passed downstream of Bonneville Dam as juveniles.

-Estimated apparent juvenile survival of the Little White Salmon NFH URBs for brood years 2012-2020 (release years 2013-2021) ranged from 0.44 to 0.7 (Table 14; Fig. 6).
+Estimated apparent juvenile survival of the Little White Salmon NFH URBs for brood years 2012-2021 (release years 2013-2022) ranged from 0.44 to 0.88 with a mean of 0.61 (Table 14; Fig. 6).
 Due to the limited time and number of fish detections downstream, survival is not reported for the current release year.
-The variance of the estimates for each year reported (represented by the credible intervals) decreases as adult returns are added into the detection histories (as "downstream of Bonneville" detections).
+The variance of the estimates for each year (represented by the credible intervals) increases in the more recent years.
+This is due to the addition of adult returns to the detection histories (as "downstream of Bonneville" detections), which in turn decreases the variance.
 Since recent years do not have adult returns, or at least not the full age complement of adult returns, the more recent estimates have larger variances.
 In subsequent years, as more adults from a brood year return, the variance of the estimates should decrease.

 Table 14.
 Little White Salmon NFH Upriver Bright Fall Chinook apparent juvenile survival from release to Bonneville Dam.
 Estimates are median survival, and lower and upper credible intervals.
 The Markov chain Monte Carlo Bayesian parameter estimation method in MARK was used to estimate the variance of the estimated survival.
 Note: Due to the limited time and number of fish detections downstream, survival is not reported for the most recent release year.
-Data retrieved from PTAGIS: 12/16/2022
+Data retrieved from PTAGIS: 12/13/2023.

 Brood Year Release Year Median Survival 95% Lower 95% Upper

 2012 2013 0.70 0.63 0.77

-2013 2014 0.58 0.47 0.68
+2013 2014 0.59 0.51 0.70

-2014 2015 0.51 0.41 0.63
+2014 2015 0.51 0.40 0.64

-2015 2016 0.58 0.46 0.71
+2015 2016 0.59 0.48 0.72

-2016 2017 0.58 0.45 0.72
+2016 2017 0.55 0.46 0.66

-2017 2018 0.67 0.58 0.76
+2017 2018 0.65 0.57 0.80

 2018 2019 0.44 0.38 0.53

+2019 2020 0.59 0.48 0.71

-2019 2020 0.51 0.42 0.60
+2020 2021 0.60 0.46 0.81

-2020 2021 0.55 0.41 0.72
+2021 2022 0.88 0.72 1.00

-Average 0.57 0.47 0.68
+Mean 0.61 0.51 0.73

 Figure 6.
-Little White Salmon NFH Upriver Bright Fall Chinook apparent juvenile survival from release to Bonneville Dam, (2012 - 2020).
+Little White Salmon NFH Upriver Bright Fall Chinook apparent juvenile survival from release to Bonneville Dam, (2012 - 2021).
 Note: Due to the limited time and number of fish detections downstream, survival is not reported for the most recent release year.
-Error bars are lower and upper credible intervals.
+Error bars are lower and upper 95% credible intervals.